Briiqn/Lunar-Archives/README.md

 # Lunar-Archives
-Just an archive of versions of lunar that I can find
+Just an archive of versions of lunar stuff that I can find